neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 ![VanMoof with 2 cases of Wild Basin bungeed into the front rack, panniers on the back](https://user-images.githubusercontent.com/465045/125368650-b93f0e80-e348-11eb-8f72-e6250f2fa63d.png)

 ### [Brompton Electric] <a id="e-brompton"></a>
-I got this one most recently from [Redbeard] in Brooklyn.
 Bromptons are a classic/famous British folding bike, and they did a decent job engineering a motor and battery onto the front.
+I bought mine from [Redbeard Bikes] in Brooklyn (delightful store run by a couple who have been very helpful through my process).

 ![Brompton Electric, with lights around the frame, at ferry terminal as boat comes in](https://user-images.githubusercontent.com/465045/125362410-db329400-e33c-11eb-88b6-2f70175dc69b.png)

 #### Pros
-- Most compact fold of all bikes (electric or not!); relatively portable ([fits in an airplane overhead bin!](https://www.google.com/search?q=brompton+overhead+bin&tbm=isch)).
+- Most compact fold of all bikes (electric or not!); relatively portable ([fits in an airplane overhead bin!][brompton overhead bin], though [flying with ebike batteries either requires special permission or is impossible](#flying)).
 - [Half-folded "shopping cart" mode can be pushed around in stores](https://www.youtube.com/watch?v=m91tfT4AMLY).
 - Surprisingly nice ride / feels like a normal bike (despite looking a bit flimsy/silly due to small 16" wheels).
 - Decent extra battery story for increased range; currently my 2nd highest range ebike (after the [Creo](#creo)) as a result.